MicrosoftDocs/DynamicsAX2012-msdn/dynamicsax2012-msdn/how-to-add-an-office-add-in-filter-to-a-spreadsheet.md

 - csharp
 ---

-# How to: Add an Office Add-in Filter to a Spreadsheet
+# How to: Add an Office Add-in Filter to a Spreadsheet [AX 2012]

 _**Applies To:** Microsoft Dynamics AX 2012 R3, Microsoft Dynamics AX 2012 R2_